zextras/carbonio-design-system/src/components/utilities/ModalManager.md

 SPDX-License-Identifier: AGPL-3.0-only
 -->

-Context created to create modals using javascript functions.
+ModalManager is in charge of rendering the modals.

-It exposes the `createModal` function to create an element and accept as argument an object with all props as the Modal component.
+Within a ModalManager, the `useModal` hook can be used to retrieve the function to create modals from an object, which fields represent the Modal props.

-The createModal function returns a callback, that MUST be manually invoked to close the modal.
+The creation function returns a callback that **must** be manually invoked to close the modal.

-Overlapping modals are allowed and handled properly.
+Overlapping modals are allowed.

 ```jsx
 import { Button, Container, useModal, ModalManager, Text } from '@zextras/carbonio-design-system';